-Fig. 1.
-This figure shows the conditional probability distributions (CPDs) of context attributes weight and haircolor, given the different values of the target attribute height based on Table 1.
+Fig. 1: This figure shows the conditional probability distributions (CPDs) of context attributes weight and haircolor, given the different values of the target attribute height based on Table 1.
 W stands for weight, C for haircolor and H for height.
-ConDist uses the differences between CPDs of context attributes to calculate the distance of target attribute values.
-Thus, weight can be used to calculate a meaningful distance between the values of height, while haircolor will yield the same distance for all three target attribute values.
+ConDist uses the difference between CPDs of context attributes to calculate the distance of target attribute values.
+Thus, weight can be used to calculate a meaningful distance between the values of height, while haircolor will yield the same distance for all three values of the target attribute.